Frequently Asked Questions

 How do we implement Notices at our institution?

-Notices are generated through an institution account in the Local Contexts Hub.
+Notices are only to be generated through an institution account in the Local Contexts Hub.
+After the Notices have been generated, they can be added to your own systems using the Hub API, embedding, or by download.
 Read more about the Hub in our Getting Started on the Hub guide.

 The requirements for displaying Notices can be found in our Notices Style and Usage Guide.